How to mic tom-toms

 Instrument microphone

-The 4099D Instrument Microphone allows for high quality audio capture of toms.
-The low profile and unobtrusive design provides visual elegance along with uncompromised sound quality and accurate dynamics.
+The 4099 CORE+ Instrument Mic allows for high quality audio capture of toms.
+Pair it with the D-CLIP Microphone Clip for Drum for a low profile and unobtrusive design that provides visual elegance along with uncompromised sound quality and accurate dynamics.
+The 4099 comes in 2 sensitivities.
+One for normal to very loud SPL instruments and the extreme version for snare drums, timbale and other extremely loud instruments.